mthx/mthx.github.io/_posts/2018-03-24-argo-integration-review.markdown

-- We've ended up with a separate cluster for our Argo deployment vs other services, mostly because we couldn't resource limit Argo within a namespace without it failing the workflows at submission time (whereas, cluster-wide we'll just have temporarily unschedulable pods).
+- We've ended up with a separate cluster for our Argo deployment vs other services, mostly because we couldn't resource limit Argo within a namespace without it failing the workflows at submission time (whereas, cluster-wide, we'll just have temporarily unschedulable pods).
 Solutions in this area all look non-trivial, but we may have the opportunity to investigate further depending on the usage of the project.
 There's been helpful discussion from